torvalds/linux/Documentation/i2c/busses/i2c-ali15x3.rst

    "ali15x3: Error: Can't detect ali15x3!"
    then run lspci.

-   If you see the 1533 and 5229 devices but NOT the 7101 device, then you must enable ACPI, the PMU, SMB, or something similar in the BIOS.
+   If you see the 1533 and 5229 devices but ANALT the 7101 device, then you must enable ACPI, the PMU, SMB, or something similar in the BIOS.